jackleeio/CoinCraft/docs/en/CappedCrowdsale.md

 2. Validation of crowdsale start and end times
 3. Token purchase behavior
 4. Withdrawal of unsold tokens
+5. Enforcement of the cap on total tokens sold

 ## Method Calls